Dosa (1 Piece) and Tea with Milk (1 Teacup (6 Fl Oz))

 Physical Activity

-Take a short walk or engage in light physical activity after eating to help lower your blood sugar levels naturally.
+Take a short walk or engage in light physical activity after your meal to help manage blood sugar levels.

 Mindful Eating